 7. You see some breathtaking aerial views of ladakh range

-Lastly, you get to see some breathtakingly aerial views of trans-Himalayas which in winters looks like nature’s own carpet of white gold, the snow.
+Lastly, when you are flying to Leh, you get to see some breathtakingly aerial views of trans-Himalayas which in winters looks like nature’s own carpet of white gold, the snow.
 Once, you view the scenes, you can only believe it then as pictures do not do any justice to it.